benitomartin/mlops-llm-trade-crypto/services/to-feature-store/README.md

 Warnings on the "online table".

+Set a time to see the job in the feature store using `materialization_job`

+    FEATURE_GROUP_MATERIALIZATION_INTERVAL_MINUTES=15

+In Hopsworks, under ingestions in the features store, you can see the materialization jobs.

 ## Set up your environment

 To create a new environment for this service and create a lockfile, run the following command from the `services` folder: